 Facebook is more than just a social networking platform.
 It's a system-wide powerhouse that integrates with myriad other sites.
 With a Facebook account handy, you may sign up and log in to Twitter, CNN and numerous other sites.
 There are some risks to keep in mind, especially if privacy is a major concern for you.

 Signing Up for Facebook

-To get your own profile, friends list, and the ability to share photos with all your new and old friends, you'll need to sign up for an account.
+To get your own profile, friends list, and the ability to share posts with all your new and old friends, you'll need to sign up for an account.

-Signing In To Facebook
+Signing In to Facebook

 Signing In to Other Sites

 Many sites have simplified the process of creating an account by integrating with Facebook to create a "universal sign in."
 This allows you to log in with your Facebook account and avoid having to create a new login and password.
 Many sites like news websites, streaming sites like Hulu, retail and dating sites give you this option when first creating an account.
 All you need to do is choose the Facebook option and you will be logged in and an account is automatically set up for you by pulling your data from Facebook.
 You may need to add in additional data as required, for example, on LinkedIn you would need to fill out more information to make a complete profile page.